niraj4u2/junereycasuga.github.io/source/_posts/2013-07-09-manila-dot-js-fridays-004.markdown

 <!--more-->

-{% img /images/manilaJS/manilaJS-logo.jpg %}
+{% img full-img /images/manilaJS/manilaJS-logo.jpg %}

 [Manila.js](http://manilajs.com) is a JavaScript community here in Metro Manila, Philippines.
 It was born on February just this year(2013).
 They organize an event every first friday of the month which is called Manila.js Fridays.
 It is an event where JavaScript enthusiasts gather and meet together in one place.
 It's not just a meetup event but you can also learn from this event because there are talks from different speakers invited.

-{% img /images/manilaJS/manilaJS-1.jpg Photo by Sophia Lucero %}
+{% img full-img /images/manilaJS/manilaJS-1.jpg Photo by Sophia Lucero %}

 Last July 5, 2013, I've attended Manila.js Fridays 004.
 My first time to attend the event but it's already the fourth time that it will happen.
 It happened in Paymentwall's office here in Makati.
 Well, I'm lucky because it is just a few blocks away from my office.